-Holmer Lake School understand that FGM comprises of all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
+We understand that FGM comprises of all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
 It is illegal in the UK and a form of child abuse with long-lasting harmful consequences.

-As a school we will follow the National FGM Centre Female Genital Mutilation: Guidance for schools.
+We will follow the National FGM Centre Female Genital Mutilation: Guidance for schools.